Click on the video to be transported back in time...

 Click HERE to book online

 Sir Francis Drake : Sailor, Seaman, Politician and Engineer is best remembered as an explorer.
-In his most famous ship, The Golden Hind, he became the first Englishman to circumnavigate the globe in an epic expedition of plunder and discovery over 400 years ago.
-Shakespeare was fthirteen when Drake embarked on his voyage.
+In his most famous ship, The Golden Hind, he became the first Englishman to circumnavigate the globe in an epic expedition of plunder and discovery, over 435 years ago.
+Shakespeare was thirteen when Drake embarked on his voyage.

 The hardship endured in overcrowded and primitive quarters was unbelievable.
-Only 56 men survived with Drake, returning three years and 30,000 miles later with a vast cargo of treasure (more than £600m in today's money).
+Only 56 men survived with Drake, returning three years and 40,000 miles later, with a vast cargo of treasure worth hundreds of millions of pounds in today's money.
 Queen Elizabeth's share alone was more than the countries national debt.
-'El Draco' or 'The Dragon' became one of the most famous men in Western Europe and was feared and reviled by the Spanish.
+'El Draco' or 'The Dragon' became one of the most famous men in Western Europe, and was feared and reviled by the Spanish.

 Drake was duly knighted onboard in Deptford, London.
-Come aboard and explore the ship that was home to Drake and his crew of 80.
+Come aboard and explore the ship that was home to Drake and his crew of 70.
 Experience the sights, sounds and smells of life aboard a Tudor ship.
 Feel the romance of the seas in the great age of sail.
-The Ship rises and falls with the tide up to four metres.
+The Ship rises and falls with the tide up to three metres.

 Step back in time...

-See & feel the Captain's and Officers' cabins, how up to 60 crew slept below decks, the weapons, tools, cannons, artefacts from the age of discovery, the ropes hauled by the sailors, the creak of the timbers, the voices of the crew, treasure, pirates and so much more....
+See the Captain's and Officers' cabins, how up to 60 crew and prisoners slept below decks, the weapons, tools, cannons, artefacts from the age of discovery, the ropes hauled by the sailors, the creak of the timbers, the voices of the crew, treasure, pirates and much more....

 Are you related to one of the crew?
 Come aboard and see the crew list.